Morton “Shea” Landy, 90, of Mahaffey passed away Monday, November 25, 2019 at Ridgeview Elder Care in Curwensville.

 Burial is private and will take place at the Mahaffey Cemetery.

-To send flowers to Morton's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Morton Shea Landy, please visit our floral store.

 Mahaffey VFW Post 8709